christopher-roelofs/dummy/README.md

 # dummy
-Quick and dirty voice command
+Quick and dirty voice command.
+The name dummy is a nod to the robot in Iron Man (Dum-E).

 * Owner and self can be customized in config.json
 * Activation phrases can be customized.
 These are used to get it to listen.